Burchardia umbellata

 Burchardia umbellata, known as milkmaids, is a perennial herbaceous plant native to woodlands and heath of eastern and southern Australia.
 It is known in all states.
 It typically flowers from September until November, in dry sclerophyll forests.

-Size and shape
+Description

 The narrow leaves of Burchardia umbellata are up to 60 cm long by 1.5 to 4 mm wide.
 Clusters of white or pale pink flowers with reddish centers sit atop a thin stalk that is 50 to 60 cm high.
 Each flower measures about 2.5 cm wide.
 There is a cluster of up to ten carrot-shaped tubers at the base, each about 5 mm thick.

+Taxonomy

+Burchardia umbellata was first described by Robert Brown in 1810.
+The genus Burchardia is named for German botanist Johann Heinrich Burckhardt.
+The Latin species name umbellata means "umbrella" or "parasol", referring to the shape of the umbels of flowers.

 Use as food

-Aboriginals eat the potato-like tubers.
+Aboriginal Australians eat the potato-like tubers.
 The tubers can be eaten raw or cooked.
-They are white, fleshy, crisp, and starchy, with a nondescript flavor.
+They are white, fleshy, crisp, and starchy, with an undistinguished flavor.

-Origin of name

-The genus Burchardia is named for German botanist Johann Heinrich Burckhardt.
-The Latin species name umbellata means "umbrella" or "parasol", referring to the shape of the umbels of flowers.